Ahituv-lab/Asymmetron/docs/source/consecutive_patterns.rst

    * - --threshold
      - Threshold of p-value of consecutive patterns to save in new BED file.

+   * - --simulations
+     - Number of simulations to perform from which the empirical p-value is derived.
+Default is N=100.

    * - --plots
      - Returns the associated plots of the asymmetries for each file.